-The Master of Music in Composition degree at Shenandoah University is unlike any in the region, focusing on equal parts craft and real-world practical know-how crucial for survival and success in the field, either inside or outside of academia.
+The Master of Music in Composition degree at Shenandoah Conservatory focuses on equal parts craft and the real-world practical knowledge crucial for survival and success in the field.

 Performance Opportunities and Ensembles

 - Readings and masterclasses with Shenandoah New Music guest artists and ensembles.
 Past Shenandoah New Music guests have included Matt Albert, American Modern Ensemble, Louis Andriessen, Oscar Bettison, William Bolcom, James Bonney, Julian Crowhurst, Jeremy Denk, Eighth Blackbird, Gaudete Brass, Philip Glass, Jennifer Higdon, Hudson Piano Trio, Adolphus Hailstork, Eric Huebner, Mellissa Hughes, Impatience Machine, Phil Kline, Kristin Kuster, Wynton Marsalis, Lars Mlekusch, Newspeak, Missy Mazzoli, Ursula Oppens, Carter Pann, Patchwork, Joel Puckett, Kevin Puts, Todd Reynolds, Rhymes With Opera, Erik Spangler, Alex Temple, Third Coast Percussion, Ken Thompson’s Slow/Fast, Stefan Weisman, Eric Whitacre, Dana Wilson, Daniel Wohl and ZOFO Duet.

 - Student composer readings with the Shenandoah Conservatory Symphony Orchestra, Wind Ensemble and Conservatory Choir